rajatm29/GoogleSheetsandPython/README.md

 # GoogleSheetsandPython

-Mocking a DB with DB Sheets and using Python to interact with Sheets

 [Sheets python api](https://developers.google.com/sheets/api/quickstart/python)

+A quick way to show students basic database operations using Sheets as a DB and Python